 Boilerplate snow is not ideal for skiing as the ski won’t move forward, and you will have to exert a lot of unnecessary force.

-Repeated melting and refreezing of snow leads to what skiers call corn snow.
-The resulting texture resembles large-grained and rounded crystals that appear like corns.
-The process happens when water percolates through snow and then dissolves the bonds between its crystals.
+Repeated melting and refreezing of snow crystals leads to what skiers call corn snow.
+The resulting texture resembles large-grained and rounded snow crystals that appear like corns.
+The process happens when water percolates through snow and then dissolves the bonds between its snow crystals.
 This makes the outer appearance hard and round.

-It is interesting to note that the more saturated the snow, the more it dissolves the crystal bonds.
+It is interesting to note that the more saturated the snow, the more it dissolves the snow crystal bonds.
 This dramatically reduces the strength of the snow and makes it lose its hardness.

 #4 Off-Piste Corn